jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 ### 71 Governor-General may authorise and declare motorways
-(1) At the request of the Agency, the Governor-General may from time to time, by Order in Council published in the Gazette,— (a) Authorise the construction of any motorway, and in doing so state as nearly as possible the route of the motorway, and its 2 termini:
+(1) At the request of the Agency, the Governor-General may from time to time, by Order in Council published in the Gazette,— (a) authorise the construction of any motorway, and in doing so state as nearly as possible the route of the motorway, and its 2 termini:
-  (b) Declare any land, or any part of the air space above or the subsoil below the surface of any land, or any road, whether then actually constructed as a motorway or not, to be a motorway.
+  (b) declare any land, or any part of the air space above or the subsoil below the surface of any land, or any road, whether then actually constructed as a motorway or not, to be a motorway.
 (2) Every Order in Council under this section may in the same manner from time to time be amended or revoked.
 (3) No request may be made under subsection (1) that affects or is likely to affect Maori land, land registered in the name of Pootatau Te Wherowhero under section 19 of the Waikato Raupatu Claims Settlement Act 1995, land subject to any other Maori claims settlement Act, or Maori historical, cultural, or spiritual interests, unless the Agency has consulted,—
   (a) in the case of land registered in the name of Pootatau Te Wherowhero or interests relating to that land, the land holding trustee (as defined in section 7 of the Waikato Raupatu Claims Settlement Act 1995):